 Recently, evidence of fluid-like behavior in proton-Pb collisions at the LHC was found.
 This was not expected given that any initial system has a size no bigger than the size of the smaller nucleus.
 The signature test of this is to vary the geometry of the initial collision region by changing the initial geometry of the system.
 I led the first measurement to do this by analyzing deuteron-Au collisions at PHENIX.
 In this case the elongated geometry of the deuteron would lead to an elliptic initial shape for the QGP.
 We found evidence for this in the particle correlations and the result was published in Phys.
 Rev. Lett.
 Taking this further I am interested in He3-Au collisions in which the initial QGP would have a triangular shape.
 Investigating the small size limit of the QGP provides a new frontier in determining its properties and particularly how the matter itself is formed on such a short timescale.

 High energy jets from the hard scattering of quarks and gluons are a very powerful tool with which to study the QGP.
 In heavy ion collisions the jets propagate through the plasma and the jets are found to "lose" energy during this process.
 Of course the energy isn't gone, but it is moved away from the jet axis.
-I am interested in finding where it ends up and what information that provides about the QGP.
-I am excited about using the ATLAS detector to study jets Pb-Pb collisions.
-The first heavy ion running after the LHC resumes data taking in 2015 will be at higher energy and luminosity than previous data allowing more detailed studies of jets over a wider kinematic range.
+My group has measured how the jets are modified and where particles are, both within and around the jets, this information is key to understanding the modification of the jets by the QGP and how the QGP reacts to the presence of a jet.
+The wealth of ATLAS data from Run 2 allow more detailed studies of jets.